Graduate Teaching Scholarship

 - Previous experience of assessment

 - Knowledge of the areas covered by more than three first-year modules

 - Research expertise in one or more areas covered by first-year modules

-If your application is successful, you will be invited to an interview in mid-March (subject to confirmation).
+If your application is successful, you will be invited to an interview before the end of July (subject to confirmation).
 Prior to your interview, you will be sent a philosophical idea or passage from a philosophical text, and asked to deliver a short presentation explaining it.
 Successful candidates will receive more information about the interview closer to the date.

-The scholarships will start at the beginning of the 2023/2024 academic year and, subject to satisfactory performance as a teaching assistant and satisfactory academic progress.
-It will last for up to three years (but not beyond the thesis submission date, or at most the end of the September immediately following submission of a PhD thesis).
+The scholarships will start at the beginning of the 2023/24 academic year and, subject to satisfactory performance as a teaching assistant and satisfactory academic progress.
+It will last for up to 7 semesters (but not beyond the thesis submission date, or at most the end of the September immediately following submission of a PhD thesis).